Wreck of SS Admella

 Melbourne, on 25 June, 1860.

-a similar fate.
-More efficient means of inserting watertight
+to suffer a similar fate.
+More efficient means of inserting

-bulkheads were needed as they had contributed to the premature
+watertight bulkheads were needed as they had contributed

-destruction of the vessel and heavy loss of life.
-Captain
+to the premature destruction of the vessel and heavy loss

-McEwan was cleared of any blame but was criticised for not
+of life.
+Captain McEwan was cleared of any blame but was

-taking regular soundings when uncertain of his position.
+criticised for not taking regular soundings when uncertain

-goods salvaged or washed ashore were auctioned on the beach
+Late in August goods salvaged or washed ashore were auctioned

-opposite the wreck and a week later her remains and the
+on the beach opposite the wreck and a week later her remains

-cargo brought £850.
-Subsequent salvage attempts were not
+and the cargo brought £850.
+Subsequent salvage attempts

-a total success as the ship, in breaking up, had made recovery
+were not a total success as the ship, in breaking up, had

-of the valuable copper difficult and the ocean was seldom
+made recovery of the valuable copper difficult and the ocean

 In 1860 the remains were sold again to R Anderson, of Mount